 Celia: Celia thinks to tell her father.
 Clean break.
 But it’s her mother.
 Her mother’s jewelry.
 It should go to Celia, if anyone.
 She goes to confront the woman.

 GM: She’s a Hispanic woman named Luana who reacts with instant defensiveness and angrily tells off the 14-year-old,

 “Your dad wants all this stuff gone!
-Doesn’t matter what happens when it’s out of the house.
+Doesn’t matter what happens after it’s out of the house, does it?
 You doing this for your madre?
 Bet she’d rather have the ballet stuff than jewels.
 Or, what, you want more of those for you?
 Ask your daddy to buy you some, like that stupid pony I still have to take care of.
 I bet he never tells you no.”

 GM: The housekeeper glares as Celia takes away the pendant.
 That’s one less she’ll get to wear herself or hawk to a pawnshop.